Once Upon a Time

-Five people sitting in one room, unorganized, cluttered, yet deeply connected continuously.
-The door with a broken locking mechanism had a yellow piece of note paper labeled “Therapist”, written with a #2 pencil.
+The Avedis Recovery story begins with five people sitting in one room, unorganized, cluttered, yet deeply connected continuously.
+The door with a broken locking mechanism had a yellow piece of note paper labeled “Therapist,” written with a #2 pencil.
 The main office was like a game of Tetris, where furniture, tables, and file cabinets were stacked and arranged uncomfortably.
-The carpet had been peeling, the ceiling leaking from years of rain, and every form of damage a building can acquire.
+The carpet had been peeling, the ceiling leaking from years of rain, and every damage a building can acquire.

-Avedis Recovery’s story does not move in a linear path – it is filled with many magical and transcendent elements (read the story of our CEO as well).
-Avedis is not a company name, but an inspiring individual who is the brother of our current Owner/CEO.
-Our story begins here: The passing of his life has projected beams of light onto many’ s healing journey, including the staff.
-It began with two individuals, our Owner/CEO and a family friend/Avedis’ College Instructor/colleague who was the Program Director.
-It then welcomed an individual who was an intern with Avedis before his departure and even prior to the current company’s existence.
+Avedis Recovery’s story does not move in a linear path.
+It is filled with many magical and transcendent elements (read the story of our CEO as well).
+Avedis is not a company name but an inspiring individual who is the brother of our current Owner/CEO.
+Our story begins here.
+The passing of his life has projected beams of light onto many’ s healing journey, including the staff.
+It began with two individuals, our Owner/CEO, and a family friend/Avedis’ College Instructor/colleague who was the Program Director.
+It then welcomed an individual who was an intern with Avedis before his departure and even before the current company’s existence.

 Adding to our team of two, we began adding electronic medical records experts to our team.
-One is a Spiritual Counselor, Residential Technician Director, and Spiritual counselor, and another began as a therapist, then Clinical Director.
-Both individuals have been partners at a previous company for many years and had thrived tremendously until it was bought out.
-Similar to lost veterans coming back from a successful, but lost war, both Spiritual Counselor and Clinical Director were blessed to be a part of the Avedis Family.
+One is a Spiritual Counselor and Residential Technician Director.
+Another began as a therapist, then Clinical Director.
+Both individuals have been partners at a previous company for many years and thrived tremendously until it was bought out.
+Like most veterans returning from a successful but lost war, the Spiritual Counselor and Clinical Director were blessed to be a part of the Avedis Family.

 The last person who came on board was the Clinical director just mentioned.
-As we pushed ourselves beyond our limits, connected with great professionals, organized tasks, and operations, we soon had been blessed with our first 3 clients.
-At the time, we did our best to give to our client’s care, compassion, and all we had in our combination of addiction specializations.
+We pushed ourselves beyond our limits, connected with great professionals, and organized tasks and operations.
+Soon we were blessed with our first three clients.
+At the time, we did our best to give our client care, compassion, and all we had in our combination of addiction specializations.

-Soon after, our EMR (KIPU) was built, our CEO’s intelligence collaborated with others in which share a similar Mission, the other couple of leaders had begun to merge naturally into areas in which they believed they could not succeed at first yet set aside these negative thought patterns and strived despite (just like what we give to our clients).
-In about 6 months, we began to find more and more growth, organization, remodeling of the office, set up clinical strategies/modalities, and each original leader began to function within multiple positions at the same time.
-About 6 months later, we were licensed with the State.
-Our support was also from the ex-Chief of DHCS for 13 years and mentioned to us he truly believes in us.
-About a year after, our Detox Facility had opened and once again, every department was developed through the strive and hard work of the original leaders.
+Soon after our EMR (KIPU) was built, our CEO met to collaborate with others who share a similar Mission.
+The other leaders had begun to merge naturally into areas where they believed they could not succeed initially.
+Yet they set aside these negative thought patterns and strived despite them (just like what we give to our clients).
+In about six months, the Avedis Recovery story began to find more and more growth and organization.
+We remodeled the office, set up clinical strategies/modalities, and each original leader began to function within multiple positions.
+About six months later, we were licensed with the State.
+Our support was also from the ex-Chief of DHCS for 13 years, who told us he truly believes in us.
+About a year after, our Detox Facility opened.
+Once again, every department was developed through the striving and hard work of the original leaders.